Last updated on February 13, 2023 at 10:43 pm

 - Videos: Video is one of the best ways to engage and educate.
 To easily create videos for internal communication, we like Kinemaster (free app), iMovie (free on Mac), or Adobe Premiere (paid).

-- Writing: Writing is a key skill of communication professionals.
+- Writing: Writing is a key skill for communication professionals.
 But that doesn’t mean that we can’t use a little help!
 Grammarly and other spelling/grammar checkers are a great way to quickly revise your writing and check for more than just correctness.
 Grammarly also looks for things like tone of voice and readability.

 Strategy & Measurement Tools: